caltemose/chadzilla2013/source/articles/2013-10-12-remaking-this-site.html.md

 ---
-title: Remaking This Site and Simplifying Modern Web Development
+title: On Remaking This Site
 date: 2013-10-12
 tags: creative-tech, web development
 ---